Kevin44774/Vector-Pipeline-Studio/README.md

 - **Modern Tooling**: Vite for fast development, Drizzle for type-safe database access
 - **Component-based**: Modular React components with proper separation of concerns

-## License

-MIT License - see LICENSE file for details.

----

-For more information or support, please refer to the documentation or create an issue in the repository.